easydigitaldownloads/edd-blocks/README.md

-## Downloads block for Easy Digital Downloads and Gutenberg
+## Blocks for Easy Digital Downloads and Gutenberg

-Under development.
+Currently includes a "Downloads" block but more could be built in future versions.

 To install:

 1. Make sure Gutenberg and Easy Digital Downloads are activated.
 2. Activate the EDD Blocks plugin.